Become an affiliate partner and earn attractive commission.

 In residential care, residents get regular and timely meals to meet their nutritional requirements.
 The carer will regularly asked their opinions about the quality and choice of the food as well as other aspects of the home, and receive their feedback.
 They also monitor and manage the residents’ medication routines.

 The best part is, there remain opportunities to socialise with others of a similar age.
-The elderly residents can take part in different fun activities.
+The older residents can take part in different fun activities.
 The activities might include quizzes, scrabble games, knitting, cake decorating and gardening.

 At Eastlake Care Home, residents are even taken to trips in day centres, the coast and local schools to see their plays.